 Personal Cameras and Scanners

 Please check with a Special Collections staff member before taking any photographs.
 Flatbed or hand-held scanners are not permitted.
-An application form, available during your visit in the reading room, must be signed before any photographs are taken.
 Certain restrictions apply:

 - All cameras must be hand-held.